spareinetrip/stremula-1/README.md

 - Replace all `YOUR_*` placeholders with your actual credentials
 - **`userAgent`**: Should match your Reddit username (e.g., if your username is `yourusername`, use `"Stremula1/3.0 (by u/yourusername)"`).
 This is required by Reddit's API.
 - **`publicBaseUrl`**:
-  - Leave empty (`""`) if running locally on your Raspberry Pi
+  - Leave empty (`""`) if running locally (will auto-detect from requests)
-  - Set to your public URL (e.g., `"http://192.168.1.100:7003"` or `"https://yourdomain.com"`) if accessing from other devices on your network or the internet
+  - Set to your public URL (e.g., `"https://192.168.1.100:7003"` or `"https://yourdomain.com"`) if accessing from other devices on your network or the internet
   - This is used for serving media files (posters, thumbnails) to Stremio clients
 - The `intervalMinutes` setting controls how often the fetcher checks for new posts (default: 15 minutes)